mantrobuslawal/bfmicroservices/services/catalog-service/README.md

 It:

-* reads `x-correlation-id` from incoming gRPC metadata;
+- reads `x-correlation-id` from incoming gRPC metadata;
-* reuses the incoming value when present;
+- reuses the incoming value when present;
-* generates a new correlation ID when missing;
+- generates a new correlation ID when missing;
-* stores the correlation ID in request context;
+- stores the correlation ID in request context;
-* returns the correlation ID in response metadata.
+- returns the correlation ID in response metadata.

 Metadata key:

 ```text
 x-correlation-id
 ```

-This helps connect logs across service boundaries.

 ### Logging interceptor